 How to Get a Loan as an Independent Contractor

-There are a few different ways to get an independent contractor loan.
+There are a few different ways to get a business loan for self-employed

 Getting an independent contractor loan is the same as a traditional small business loan.

 - The most common way is through a bank, a small business association, or a credit union.
 Many online lenders offer loans to independent contractors.